ArakelTheDragon/Library_Other/Differentiator/readme.md

 Slower edge → smaller spike

 Frequency Response
-A differentiator is a high‑pass filter.
+A differentiator behaves like a high‑pass filter.

-\[
+`
-f_c = \frac{1}{2\pi RC}
+fc = 1 / (2πRC)
-\]
+`

 - High frequencies → strong output
 - Low frequencies → weak output

-If you want to explore frequency behavior, tap:
+Explore more:
 high‑pass behavior

 ---

 🧩 3.
 Real‑World Applications
-A differentiator is not a full device — it is one part of a larger system.
+A differentiator is not a complete device — it is one functional block inside a larger system.
-It acts as an event detector.
+Its job is to act as an event detector.

 Here are practical examples: